Lee Zii Jia: Early life

-Lee Zii Jia was born in Alor Setar, Kedah to Chinese Malaysians Lee Chee Hin and Leow Siet Peng, teachers and former basketball internationals.
+Lee was born in Alor Setar, Kedah to Malaysian Chinese parents, Lee Chee Hin and Leow Siet Peng, whom are both school teachers and former basketball internationals.
 He was first introduced to badminton by his parents at the age of 6.
-In his earlier years, he studied at Keat Hwa H Primary School in Alor Setar, Kedah.
+In his earlier years, he studied at Keat Hwa Primary School in Alor Setar, Kedah.
 Due to his results in the under 12 competition, he was soon drafted into the Bukit Jalil Sports School.

 Career

 2015

 In 2015, he became the junior champion in the Perak and Selangor Badminton Open.
 These standout performances and wins in the international circuit earned him a place in the Badminton Association of Malaysia.

 2016

 In November 2016, Lee won a bronze medal in the World Junior Championships after losing to Chico Aura Dwi Wardoyo in the semifinals.
 In the same month, he advanced to the final of India International Series but was defeated by Lakshya Sen.